PCADS RTAF 2016

 PCADS™ - Precision Container Aerial Delivery System

 PCADS is the result of a collaboration between Saint Industries Inc (SII), the Boeing Company C-17 Phantom Works division and several USAF & Army Research Development Test & Evaluation teams (RDT&E) to solve the problem of aerial tanker capacity during multiple outbreak situations around the world.
-In 2008, TEAM PCADS won $2.32M in Congressional Funding, against the Guardian system, to develop a CDS Firefighting system for the USAF, it was approved by USAF AMC (OUE) in 2018, and has been deployed internationally since 2016 with the Royal Thai Air Force (RTAF) Lucky Squadron in Thailand.
+In 2008, TEAM PCADS won $2.32M in Congressional Funding, against the Guardian system, to develop a CDS Firefighting system known as Containerized Aerial Firefighting System (CAFFS), now known as PCADS.
+In December of 2018, the PCADS OUE was approved by USAF AMC and has been deployed internationally since 2016 with the Royal Thai Air Force (RTAF) Lucky Squadron in Thailand.

 Read more about our detailed history in OUR STORY

-PCADS is a highly engineered multi-patented liquid bulk air drop system enabling the user 24/7 Aerial Firefighting, Humanitarian Aid & Disaster Relief (HADR) operations.
+PCADS is a highly engineered multi-patented liquid aerial delivery, or air drop system, enabling the user 24/7 Aerial Firefighting, Humanitarian Aid & Disaster Relief (HADR) operations.
 PCADS can be rapidly deployed day or night, during extreme weather and with zero visibility by combining GPS guidance and aerial surveillance intelligence with military precision air drop SOP.

 PCADS is a roll on/roll off (RORO) 275 gallon bladder, cap and sleeve ballistic bundle system, or Container Delivery System (CDS).
 Designed for use with all military & civilian fixed wing and rotor aircraft with cargo roller systems such as C-130/L-100, CASA 295, Chinooks, Ospreys, as well as, the new Embraer C-390 (Chart Below).